Solar Energy in Texas

 Net metering is a major incentive for solar power, especially in homes that are mostly empty during the day.
 With net metering, surplus solar electricity that is not consumed at the time of production can be exported to the local grid, and you get a power bill credit in return.

 Solar buyback is a closely related concept, where your electricity provider purchases surplus energy from your solar panels at a specified price.
-The term “net metering” is normally used when you get the full value of each kilowatt-hour, while “solar buyback” is a more general term that also covers programs with partial credit for each kWh.
+The term “net metering” is normally used when you get the full value of each kilowatt-hour, while “solar buyback” is a more general term that also covers programs with partial credit for each kilowatt-hour.

 Texas does not have a statewide net metering law, but several electricity providers and municipal utilities offer the benefit for solar owners.
 If you want to learn more about net metering and solar buyback programs in Texas, we have a detailed guide that covers them.